terminatorul/xref-tag/README.md

     Write a JSON Compilation Database file (with `C`/`C++` compile commands), as specified in:
 	- https://clang.llvm.org/docs/JSONCompilationDatabase.html

-    This file is a listing with the compilation command line of each translation unit for a target binary.
+    This file is a listing with the compilation command line of each translation unit in a target binary.
-    It is meant as input for code parsing tools that need access to compilation options, like include directories and macro definitions, for each source file to ensure accurate scanning.
+    It is meant as input for code parsing tools that need access to compilation options, like include directories and macro definitions, for each source file, to ensure accurate scanning.

-    The intent is to use this file for running [RTags](https://github.com/Andersbakken/rtags) or [clang-tags](https://github.com/ffevotte/clang-tags) commands, to scan your project with clang and generate both tags and a cross-references.
+    The generated file can be used for running [RTags](https://github.com/Andersbakken/rtags) or [clang-tags](https://github.com/ffevotte/clang-tags) commands to generate tag and cross-reference caches.

-    Beware that your project must compile successfully with `clang` compiler in this case.
+    Beware your project must compile successfully with `clang` compiler in this case.
 Even if clang is only parsing the sources, errors may still stop it from completing the parse.
 If you compile [RTags](https://github.com/Andersbakken/rtags) or [clang-tags](https://github.com/ffevotte/clang-tags)
     from sources, which is the current installation procedure, you should use a newer version of `libclang` like `6.0`.

-You should have the system include directories in `CFLAGS` and `CXXFLAGS` construction vairables (introduced with `-isystem` flag), and also add `clang` command line option `-ferror-limit=0` to the resulting JSON compilation database, so `clang` will continue parsing after any number of errors.
-If using [RTags](https://github.com/Andersbakken/rtags), it already adds `-ferror-limit=50` and offers an option to query the compiler for system include directories.
+    For these uses, you should have the system include directories in `CFLAGS` and `CXXFLAGS` construction vairables (introduced with `-isystem` command line flag), and you should also add `clang` command line option `-ferror-limit=0`, so `clang` will continue parsing after any number of errors.
+    See [Tool Variables](#tool-variables) section below for the options to alter the build environment for the generated compile commands.

+    If using [RTags](https://github.com/Andersbakken/rtags), it already adds `-ferror-limit=50` option to `clang`, and offers a command-line flag to query the compiler for system include directories.

     Builder:
      - ccdb = **CompileCommands**('compile_commands.json', [ targets... ])

-    The `[ target... ]` list, which gives sources to this builder, contains other executables and libraries built in the same project.
+    The `[ target... ]` list, which gives the sources to this builder, contains other executables and libraries built in the same SCons project.
 Source files for this binaries will be included in the generated compile commands.
 Only `C` and `C++` sources are listed by default.
-The generated file name is optional, if missing and the default value `compile_commands.json` will be used.
+The generated file name is optional, if needed the default value `compile_commands.json` will be used.

     `CompilationDatabase()` is an alias for `CompileCommands()`.

     When using [VariantDir()](https://scons.org/doc/production/HTML/scons-man.html#f-VariantDir),
-    the generated compilation commands will be altered so compilation appears to take place in the local `SConscript` directory instead of the variant directory.
-In this way code parsing tools do not need to deal with SCons build directory.
-If you want to disable this and keep build commands accurate, set `CCCOM_KEEP_VARIANT_DIR` to `True`.
+    with the default parameter `duplicate = True`, generated compile commands will be altered so compilation appears to use original sources from the local `SConscript` directory, instead of duplicated sources in the variant directory.
+If you want to disable this and keep the build commands accurate, set `CCCOM_KEEP_VARIANT_DIR` to `True`.

 - '**xref-tag.gcc-dep**'